JBlond/debian_build_apache24/README.md

 Build apache 2.4 on debian from scratch with a semi automatic setup.

-This works also on RedHat / CentOS / fedora / scientific linux and openSUSE / SUSE
+This works also on openSUSE / SUSE

-On RedHat / fedora you might have to open your [firewall/iptables](readhat_firewall.md)

 ```
 #clone